crud89/DotNetWithCMake/README.md

 2. Use a hard reference (i.e. `VS_DOTNET_REFERENCE_*`) to the package assembly.
 However, this approach is not ideal, since you have to know where the current NuGet package cache resides, which might cause upwards compatibility problems.

 For more information, I've created [this issue](https://github.com/Aschratt/DotNetWithCMake/issues/4) to track a possible solution for this problem.

+#### Installing NuGet-Packages

+Packages should be installed automatically, if they are defined as `VS_PACKAGE_REFERENCE`.
+However, there appears to be an issue, if the reference is only defined in the top level (or executable) project.
+It will be restored during build, but CMake apparently is unable to pick it up and copy it during install.
+I am not sure if this is an CMake bug, or some configuration issue.
+I could not find any issues within the project files, but couldn't be bothered to investigate this further.
+A quick workaround is to define a intermediate C# library project, move all the references there and add a dependency to the executable.
+If you have any further information on this problem, open an issue in this repository or (if it's actually related to CMake) at the [CMake repository](https://gitlab.kitware.com/cmake/cmake/-/issues/).

 ### Building managed Assemblies as `AnyCPU`